Pampa-Aerodesign/cardeal-esp/README.md

 This repo is configured with a GitHub action that automatically formats code in the master branch when a commit or a pull request is made to such branch **(currently disabled)**.
 It ignores files in the `components` folder to avoid changing those source files.

-The `.clang-format` file in the root directory contains the configuration for the code style used.
+The `.clang-format` file in the root directory contains the code style configuration used.

 To prevent a section of code from being formatted, one can use `// clang-format off` and `// clang-format on` around it.